desmondmonster/happenings/README.md

 ## Basic Usage

-Start by creating a Plain Old Ruby Object for your domain event and including a Happening Event.
+Start by creating a Plain Old Ruby Object for your domain event and including the `Happening::Event` module.
 You'll want to declare an initialize method that sets up any needed variables.
 Then, implement a `#strategy` method and add your business logic there.
 This method will be called when your Happening Event is run.